 Adornment

 ‘Adornment’ is inspired by the painting ‘Trompe -l’oeil’, a menagerie of exotic birds by Dutch 18th century artist Abraham Busschop, painted on the ceiling of Dordrecht Museum, one of the oldest art museums in the Netherlands.
-It depicts Aesop’s fable of the raven who steals other birds’ feathers to make himself prettier.
+It depicts Aesop’s fable of the raven who steals other birds’ feathers to adorn himself.
 Each feather is an individual detailed study, created with a wide variety of threads, and no two are the same.
-The original painting shows a range of birds, whose beautiful feathers were stolen by the raven.
-In my wing I incorporated studies of feathers from magpies, birds of paradise, crane, macaw, peacock etc but also designed my own patterned ones.
 Each feather is a meticulous study of intensive observation: shifts of colour, varieties of texture, movement, rhythm and hidden patterns.

-The story behind Adornment is also about accepting yourself as you are, you don’t need to take someone else’s feathers to shine; your own uniqueness is enough.
+The story behind Adornment is about accepting yourself as you are, you don’t need to take someone else’s feathers to shine; your own uniqueness is enough.
 Adornment invites viewers to pause, tracing the link between perception and creation.
-It shows how close observation, combined with considered making, can transform fleeting natural beauty into something lasting, fragile, and full of meaning.